-sing year, completing 74 new leases and renewals, and securing 024 ERVs, whilst continuing the successful roll-out of our flexible space e entirety of the office space at 30 Duke Street, SW1 to leading global tails).
+Testament to our approach, we had a strong leasing year, completing 74 new leases and renewals, and securing £37.7 million of rent at a 10.6% premium to March 2024 ERVs, whilst continuing the successful roll-out of our flexible space offering.
+Furthermore, in May 2025, we pre-let the entirety of the office space at 30 Duke Street, SW1 to leading global investment firm CD&R (see page 14 for further details).

-of sustainability, technology, wellbeing and service provision.
-We have quickly evolving customer demand, including the further roll-out of our at SIX St Andrew Street, EC4 and 31/34 Alfred Place, WC1.
-Furthermore, augment our Fully Managed portfolio and we remain opportunistic ential acquisitions, we are aiming to expand our Flex office offering our success.
-We were pleased by this year's independent customer nding of how our customers view their buildings and the services we ned high at +26.1, significantly above the industry average of +13.6.
+We continue to design and innovate in the areas of sustainability, technology, well being and service provision.
+We have a sustainability of the continue to design and service provision.
+We have a sustainability of the continue to design and service provision.
+We have a sustainability of the continue to design and service provision.
+We have a sustainability of the continue to design and service provision.
+We have a sustainability of the continue to design and service provision.
+We have a sustainability of the continue to design and service provision and the continue to design and service provision and the continue to design and service provision.
+We have a sustainability of the continue to design and the continufurther expanded our flexible offerings in line with quickly evolving customer demand, including the further roll-out of our Fully Managed offer, including building launches at SIX St Andrew Street, EC4 and 31/34 Alfred Place, WC1.
+Furthermore, we acquired two new buildings during the year to augment our Fully Managed portfolio and we remain opportunistic regarding future acquisitions.
+Together with potential acquisitions, we are aiming to expand our Flex office offering to more than one million saft.

+A close relationship with our customers is vital to our success.
+We were pleased by this year's independent customer satisfaction survey, which updated our understanding of how our customers view their buildings and the services we provide.
+Our portfolio Net Promoter Score remained high at +26.1, significantly above the industry average of +13.6.